stefanweck/dungeongeneration/README.md

 A random dungeon generator i am creating purely in javascript on canvas!

 Features:
-- Random Dungeon Generation ( Suprise! )
+- Random Dungeon Generation ( Surprise! )
 - Corridors between the rooms
 - Random doors at the end of corridors
 - Configurable settings